mubbie/mubbie.github.io/_posts/2024-10-23-recursion.md

   </em>
 </p>

-While recursion is a powerful tool extensively used in modern programming, it comes with its own set of challenges and pitfalls.
-To use recursion effectively and avoid unexpected problems, it's essential to understand potential issues such as **[stack overflow](https://stackoverflow.com/)** (not the popular Q&A website for developers—even though I mischievously linked it above 😈) and efficiency concerns**.
+While recursion is a powerful tool extensively used in programming, it comes with its own set of challenges and pitfalls.
+The most common issues that arise with recursive algorithms are **[stack overflow](https://stackoverflow.com/)** (not the popular Q&A website for developers—even though I mischievously linked it above 😈) and **efficiency drawbacks**.

+To use recursion effectively and avoid unexpected problems, it's essential to understand potential issues such as **[stack overflow](https://stackoverflow.com/)** (not the popular Q&A website for developers—even though I mischievously linked it above 😈) and **efficiency drawbacks**.

 ### Stack Overflow